 As a pastor and theologian, I work in the area of organizational culture and spiritual life with a faith-based organization supporting people with intellectual disabilities.
 In this role, it is a privilege to think about what it “looks like” to embed a Christian approach to service throughout our organization.
 As we journey with people who may or may not identify as Christian – both employees and people who use our services – it’s often just as important to be mindful of what it doesn’t look like to be a Christian organization.
 For instance, it does not mean imposing religious beliefs or pushy proselytism.
-This is why I was drawn to the writing David Fitch, who advocates for faithful presence as the way that God works in the world through those that consider themselves followers of Christ.
+This is why I was drawn to the writing David Fitch, who advocates for faithful presence as the way that God works in the world through those who follow Christ.

 When I first met Dave at Chicago’s Northern Seminary for a video interview, he waved me into his office in the middle of an animated phone call.
 Nonchalantly scanning the diverse and intellectually-rigorous book titles on his shelf, I was struck by his frank openness and direct approach with the person he spoke with on the phone and with his invited eavesdropper.
 Sometimes we reduce being faithfully present with someone to being ‘nice’.
 In my time with Dave I realized that it is just as much about being authentic and truthful with one another in relationships of reciprocity and respect.